 How is she sleeping?
 Is she a good sleeper?
 Are you guys getting any sleep?

 Ok, if you don’t have anything else to say, you can just admire my darling baby, you don’t have to ask me how she is sleeping.
 Did I miss something?
 Babies wake up at night!
 They need to eat, for starters (especially the wee ones), they stir and startle and… they have to pee!
 They need to make sure somebody is there!
 Heck, I get up at least once or twice to relieve myself, don’t you?
 I like to roll over and know that someone is next to me, and it’s my husband, and not the Boogie Man.
 So, what’s the deal with everyone fussing about a baby not sleeping through the night?
-Once, when Margo was about 5 months old, she was going through a period of waking nearly ever hour!
-In desperation, I did some research and I read that humans are really supposed to be ‘opportunistic sleepers’ and that got me thinking that maybe I should investigate my expectations of a baby sleeping at night.
+Once, when Margo was about 4 months old, she was going through a period of waking nearly every hour!
+It was a tough time, but in my desperation, I did some research and I read that humans are really supposed to be ‘opportunistic sleepers’ and that got me thinking that maybe I should investigate my expectations of a baby sleeping at night.
+The first thing I came across was a thing called the 4 month sleep regression, which makes perfect sense really.
+This got me wondering about what else there was to learn about a baby sleeping at night.

 What did the ancient people do?